freqtrade/freqtrade/docs/strategy-customization.md

 For the full documentation on stoploss features, look at the dedicated [stoploss page](stoploss.md).

-If your exchange supports it, it's recommended to also set `"stoploss_on_exchange"` in the order_types dictionary, so your stoploss is on the exchange and cannot be missed due to network-problems (or other problems).
+If your exchange supports it, it's recommended to also set `"stoploss_on_exchange"` in the order_types dictionary, so your stoploss is on the exchange and cannot be missed due to network problems, high load or other reasons.

 For more information on order_types please look [here](configuration.md#understand-order_types).